Gordon Dam

-The Gordon Dam, also known as the Gordon River Dam, is a major gated double curvature concrete arch dam with a controlled spillway across the Gordon River, located in Southwest National Park, Tasmania, Australia.
-The impounded reservoir is called Lake Gordon.

-The dam was constructed in 1974 by the Hydro Electric Corporation for the purpose of generating hydroelectricity via the conventional Gordon Power Station located below the dam wall.
+The Gordon Dam, also known as the Gordon River Dam, is a major gated double-curvature concrete arch dam across the Gordon River, in the South West region of Tasmania, Australia.
+Construction of the dam commenced in 1964 and was completed in 1974.
+The resultant reservoir, Lake Gordon, was established for the purpose of generating hydroelectricity via the Gordon Power Station.
+The power station also receives inflows from Lake Pedder.